ArenKDesai/Aren-s-Notes/operating systems 2.md

 This proposes a problem.
 To find a nested file, we need to read the inode number of each directory parent.
 This could be expensive.
 Thus, we introduce another abstraction: **file descriptors**.
 Every process will have a file descriptor hash table that includes all open files.
 The first few entries are typically `stdin/stdout` and other common standard files.
 The others are hashes to files, which include the offset, inode, and reference.
 We'll modify `open` so it returns the file descriptor, and `read` and `write` so they use the file descriptor.
 Also, `seek` is back!
 It now updates the per-process offset of the file.

 We have a few abstractions; let's figure out how they change our OS methods.
-`fork` is now going to increase the reference count of each open file in the file descripti
+`fork` is now going to increase the reference count of each open file in the file descriptor